-It also provides the ideal opportunity to develop the concept of the modern firm, announced by Rt Hon Jeremy Hunt MP, involving the multi-disciplinary team within which junior doctors work, and who are best placed to provide the support they require in a positive and collaborative environment.
+The pilot provided an opportunity for trusts to develop an alternative workforce model, maximising productive training time and making use of the specialist knowledge and skills of members of the extended surgical team.
+It also provided the ideal occasion to develop the concept of the modern firm, announced by Rt Hon Jeremy Hunt MP, whilst Health Secretary, involving the multi-disciplinary team within which junior doctors work, and who are best placed to provide the support they require in a positive and collaborative environment.

 The pilots were launched in August 2018 in general surgery at over 30 different trusts across England, Scotland and Wales, with 80 surgical trainees taking part.